 Great job you survived your first class!

 We don’t have any formal end to the class, you are adults, so leave when you need to.
-Rolling usually lasts an hour or so and people filter out during this time heading home to their kids and partners or back to work!
+Sparring usually lasts an hour or so and people filter out during this time heading home to their kids and partners or back to work!
 Some of the team stay behind to mop and clean the mats.
 This is very important to stop infections, bugs and keep everything smelling nice!
 No one expects you to stay and clean but feel free to offer.
 At the end of your first class, you should be tired, a little beaten up, maybe a bruise or two but also a little excited.
-Jiu-jitsu movements aren’t typical movements, and sparring is often a totally new experience for people.
+Combat Sports movements aren’t typical movements, and sparring is often a totally new experience for people.
 However, learning new skills and seeing the future potential is exciting, and even better if you liked your first day, trust us, it just gets better from there!

 Thanks for the message we will get back to you shortly!